xc-jp/blog-posts/PureScript-React.md

 Calling a `Hook` in a loop is forbidden by the
 [*Rules of Hooks*](https://reactjs.org/docs/hooks-rules.html#only-call-hooks-at-the-top-level).
-That is why `Hook` is an indexed monad; because Madeline Trotter and Phil
-Freeman noticed that
-the algebraic structure of the indexed monad matches neatly with the *Rules of Hooks*, so they created the `Hook` indexed monad.
+That is why `Hook` is an indexed monad; because Madeline Trotter noticed that the algebraic structure of the indexed monad matches neatly with the *Rules of Hooks*, so she created the `Hook` indexed monad.
 In TypeScript the only way to stop users from violating the *Rules of Hooks* is by linting or scolding.
 In PureScript React Basic Hooks, a *Rules of Hooks* violation is a compile-time type error.